Eric Martone, Ph.D., Interim Dean

 Each candidate for a degree or certificate must have completed all coursework and program requirements.
 A minimum cumulative GPA of 3.0 in all courses applicable to the degree is required for both good academic standing and degree conferral The words “With Distinction” will appear on the diploma and transcript of any student who completes their degree with a GPA of at least 3.75.
 Once the degree is conferred, the academic record is finalized and cannot be changed.

 Maintenance of Good Academic Standing

-The cumulative GPA for both good academic standing and degree conferral is 3.0.
-A student admitted with specific academic conditions is required to achieve a 3.0 GPA or better after completing a certain number of credits as stipulated by the student’s respective program.
-Grades are subject to review by the associate dean and program chair at the end of each term.
-If the academic GPA falls below 3.0, the student may be dismissed or placed on academic probation.
+A minimum cumulative GPA of 3.0 in all courses applicable to the degree is required for both good academic standing and degree conferral.
+A student admitted as a Special Matriculant is required to achieve a minimum cumulative GPA of 3.0 after completion of six credits.
+Please note, certain graduate programs may have more stringent program policies.
+Please check the specific program regulations.
+Grades are subject to review by the Associate Dean and program chair at the end of each term.
+If the academic average falls below 3.0, the student may be dismissed or placed on academic probation.

 A student in any School of Education program may be placed on academic probation for any of the following reasons: